Benefits of Making a Display

 - Print photos and text on styrene (plastic) or another durable material.
 (Ask your local printer for suggestions and prices.)

-- Take photos and text off and lay flat to store rather than leaving them on your board.
+- Take photos and text off and lay them flat to store rather than leaving them on your board.